-One of the best cruises in my 46 cruise arsenal would have to be the Baltic Capitals cruise that I took with Norwegian Cruise Lines.
-With an itinerary including such fabulous cities as St. Petersburg (even an overnight!), Helsinki, Tallinn, Copenhagen, and Berlin, this was the trip of a lifetime for me.
-My girlfriend Jo joined me and we set sail.
+One of the best cruises in my 46 cruise arsenal would have to be the Baltic Capitals cruise that I took on Norwegian Cruise Lines with my friend Jo.
+With an itinerary including such fabulous cities as St. Petersburg (even an overnight!), Helsinki, Tallinn, Copenhagen, and Berlin, this was the trip of a lifetime.

-The whole cruise was delightful, but Russia was the one place I had dreamed of coming to since I was in elementary school.
-Its rich history and opulence had always intrigued me and now I was finally here.
+Our entire cruise was delightful and memorable, but Russia was the one place I had dreamed of coming to since I was in elementary school.
+Its rich history and opulence had always intrigued me, and now I was finally here.

-Jo and I spent our first day exploring St. Petersburg’s surrounding areas and big attractions such as Catherine’s Palace and Peterhof with a private tour guide.
+Jo and I spent our first day exploring St. Petersburg’s surrounding areas, and big attractions such as Catherine’s Palace and Peterhof with Peter, our private tour guide.

-St. Petersburg became a city under the Romanov Rule and was the capital of Russia from 1712-1918 when it was moved to Moscow.
+St. Petersburg became a city under the Romanov Rule and was the capital of Russia from 1712-1918 until it moved to Moscow.
 St. Petersburg is a melting pot of old Russian traditions and chic European styles, inspired by the European city of Amsterdam.

-St. Petersburg, the second largest city in Russia, is one of the world’s most beautiful cities and houses some of the top art museums.
+St. Petersburg, the second-largest city in Russia and is one of the world’s most beautiful cities, housing some of the top art museums.
 It offers an overdose of history, expensive castles, exquisite art, stunning cathedrals, and modern shopping & clubs.
 Around six million people call St.Petersburg home.

-Much to our surprise, the first stop on our private tour was to the St. Petersburg’s underground metro, home to some of the most elegant subway stations in the world.
-The metro was designed to be “palaces to the people”.
-Their expensive building materials were not only lovely to look at (gold mosaics and walls lined with artwork) but were in perfectly mint condition; a far cry from all public transportation I have seen in the states.
-Statues were hidden amidst the marble columns.
+Much to our surprise, the first stop on our private tour was to the St. Petersburg’s underground metro, one of the coolest and elegant subway stations in the world.
+The metro is designed to be “palaces to the people”.
+The expensive building materials were not only lovely to look at (gold mosaics and walls lined with artwork) but are in perfectly mint condition; a far cry from all public transportation in the US.
+Statues are hidden amidst the stately marble columns.

 We took a short subway ride from the Pushkinskaya station, located 186 feet deep into the earth, to the Zvenigorodskaya station.
 The cost was 25 rubles to ride the metro.
 A whopping three million passengers use the metro daily.